 Earlier people had to go to cyber cafes as connectivity was limited.
 Today mobile broadband is available to almost every user.
 And for the youth internet means Facebook and Facebook.
 Nothing more.
 My 12-year-old nephew recently told me never uses email because he prefers Facebook Inbox.
 Quite a revelation.

 Just yesterday I received an email from Airtel about the increase in price in my broadband connection.
 My earlier plan was Rs 1400/month, 4 Mbps, above 30GB usage would reduce the speed to 256k.
 Now it is Rs 1475/- but I can use up to 80GB.
 If we don’t pay more telcos in India may not even survive.

 Can Govt Help To Increase Wired Internet Penetration?

-As mentioned earlier last mile connectivity costs a lot in India.
-Also telcos have to take permission for cutting road to lay the cables.
+As mentioned earlier last-mile connectivity costs a lot in India.
+Also, telcos have to take permission for cutting the road to lay the cables.
 Costs a lot.

 India should learn from South Korea – it should lay the cables all around the city and rent out the infrastructure to telcos.
 Wish India had a Minister for Internet.